-It can be frustrating when you start a course of microdermabrasion to get clearer skin, and after the first treatment, you end up with a new crop of breakouts.
+It can be frustrating when you have a microdermabrasion session to get clearer skin, and after the first treatment, you end up with a new crop of breakouts.
 But don’t despair!
-It is absolutely normal for some people to experience this, and it’s not necessarily a bad thing and it’s one of the common side effects of microdermabrasion.
+It is absolutely normal for some people to experience this, it’s not necessarily a bad thing and it’s one of the common side effects of microdermabrasion.

 We can’t stress this one enough, it’s absolutely essential that you don’t pick a single spot if you find your skin breaking out after microdermabrasion treatments.
 Most small breakouts will disappear without a trace if you leave them alone, it’s only if you pick them that they leave a scar.
 And if you poke and prod them, they will get redder and more swollen, making it more likely that they will leave a mark behind, so no touching either!
 Apply an anti-blemish gel at night, using a very clean index finger, but don’t do anything else.

 Drink plenty of water